Munshibari family of Comilla

-The Munshibari (মুন্সীবাড়ী) estate established in the 18th century was held by a landed, Semitic dynasty of Munshis (Urdu:; Hindi: मुंशी; Persian:منشی) in Bengal (present day Chandpur District, Chittagong Division in Bangladesh).
+The Munshibari (মুন্সীবাড়ী) estate was established in the 18th century in Bengal (present day Chandpur District, Chittagong Division in Bangladesh).
+It was held by a family of Munshis.

-The family, which is of Turkish and other Middle Eastern descent (i.e. Persian, Hadhrami, Arabian, Levantine, etc.) and was subinfeudated under the Rulers of Bengal, on behalf of whom they collected land revenues in the area.
+The family was of Turkish descent and was subinfeudated under the rulers of Bengal, on behalf of whom they collected land revenues in the area.
 In the 19th century, the family traded jute with the British East India Company.
-They built mosques, schools and other structures around the estate which still stand today in their homestead of Taltoli.
+They built mosques, schools, and other structures around the estate which still stand today in their homestead of Taltoli.

 History

 18th-19th centuries

 During the 17th and 18th centuries, merchants and clerics from around the world came to India.
 Various groups such as the Arabs preached Islam, while the Europeans traded silks and spices in various provinces.
-The ancestors of the clan, were from Eastern Turkey and was named Et'tin.
+The ancestors of the clan were from Eastern Turkey and were named Et'tin.
 Although they were traders at first, land grants (Jagirs) enabled them to live off of the shares of the Empire's revenue and taxes from the lands.
 Earlier revenue collectors in Bengal, Bihar and Orissa had been functionaries who held the right to collect revenue on behalf of the Emperor and his representative, or diwan in Bengal (Nawabs of Bengal).
 The diwan supervised the tax collectors to ensure that they were neither lax nor overly stringent.
-When the East India Company was awarded the diwani or overlordship of Bengal by the empire in 1764, it found itself short of trained administrators, especially those familiar with local custom and law.
+When the East India Company was awarded the Diwani or overlordship of Bengal by the empire in 1764, it found itself short of trained administrators, especially those familiar with local customs and law.
 As a result, landholders were unsupervised or they reported to corrupt and indolent officials.
 The result was that revenues were extracted without regard for future income or local welfare.

 Following the devastating famine of 1770, which was partially caused by this short-sightedness, Company officials in Calcutta better understood the importance of oversight of revenue officials.
 They failed to consider the question of incentivisation; hence Warren Hastings, then governor-general, introduced a system of five-yearly inspections and temporary tax farmers.
 It is in this time, that a lot of foreign merchants and traders, well versed in reading, writing and account-keeping were employed by the British to collect revenue and maintain order.
 The title Munshi therefore denotes the family's role in teaching native languages such as Urdu, Hindi, Persian and Bengali or as secretaries to the Europeans.
 There were possible intermarriages with the British during this period.